 Aiming to study in another country?
 And the IELTS Listening section is the hurdle?
 Do you frown when the native speakers use some random idiomatic expressions?
 Do you feel solving a Rubik’s cube is more comfortable than understanding the nuances of the language used by the native speakers of English?
 Fret not!
-We at Manya Group, are here to show you the strategies to not only understand the language but also secure an 8.0 Band in the IELTS Listening Module.
+We at Manya Education, are here to show you the strategies to not only understand the language but also secure an 8.0 Band in the IELTS Listening Module.

 Both the Academic Module and the General Training Module of the IELTS has a similar Listening structure with four recordings and a 10 minute transfer time.
 The following tips will ease your ride to reach the 8.0 Band in the IELTS Listening section: